eklausme/saaze-lemire/content/blog/2014/07-07-true-success-is-more-than-winning-a-zero-sum-game.md

 It means that if you are an extremely successful computer scientist, you are still likely to be left out from someone&rsquo;s top-10 list.
 Maybe it means that you should not worry about how you are ranked.

 There are also significant differences on how the 3&nbsp;types of authors published.

 - To get a Turing Award, your publications may be unimportant.
 Out of the 16 Turing Award recipients considered by Franceschet, two thirds had fewer than 50 papers on DBLP and five had less than 30 papers.
-[Alan Kay](http://dblp.uni-trier.de/pers/hd/k/Kay:Alan_C=) published less than 20 papers according to DBLP.- &ldquo;(&hellip;) high impact scholars publish significantly less than prolific ones, and more frequently in journals.&rdquo;
+[Alan Kay](http://dblp.uni-trier.de/pers/hd/k/Kay:Alan_C=) published less than 20 papers according to DBLP.
+- &ldquo;(&hellip;) high impact scholars publish significantly less than prolific ones, and more frequently in journals.&rdquo;

 So while telling the world about what you do matters&hellip; you have a lot of freedom about it.